 Utah Valley University maintains an open admissions practice, admitting all applicants whose qualifications indicate they may benefit from the instructional programs offered.

 The University does, however, have enrollment standards.
-In order to help students enroll in courses that match their academic preparation and ability, admission to the University requires that every student adhere to the established admission deadlines and provide all application materials as stipulated by the university including: submit ACT/SAT scores, an official high school and/or college transcripts, and a $35 application fee.
+In order to help students enroll in courses that match their academic preparation and ability, admission to the University requires that every student adhere to the established admission deadlines and provide all application materials as stipulated by the university including: ACT/SAT scores, an official high school and/or college transcripts, and a $35 application fee.
 Returning/Transfer students are required to submit transcripts from all colleges/universities they have attended.
 After being admitted, most students are required to meet with an advisor to be guided through a personalized enrollment process.

 UVU is committed to the concept of equal opportunity without regard to race, color, disability, religion, age, sex, national origin, or other legally impermissible factors.